Maio, Cape Verde: Politics

 Since 2004, the Movement for Democracy (MpD) is the ruling party of the municipality.
 The results of the latest elections, in 2016:

 Population

 In the 1830s, the population was estimated at 2,500.
 Most people in Maio are Roman Catholic.

 Economy

 The island prospered around salt collecting in its early days of colonialism, with a little agriculture and grazing.

 There are two types of agriculture practiced in Maio, rain fed and irrigated.
 During the raining season products as corn, beans, pumpkins and melons are being cultivated.
 Products that farmers cultivate year round are sweet potato, cassava, papaya, fig, coconut and tamarind.
 Goats, cows, pigs, chickens and donkeys are common on the island.
 Few people own a horse.
 Scarcity of water is the biggest problem for the locals.

-Fishery is important and abundant available.
+Fishery is important and abundantly available.
 Tuna, sailfish and different coral fishes such as the coral hind are caught.

 The economy is heavily supported by migrants who send money to their family on the island.